What is a sustainable society: GLOBUS & Outreach

 Firstly, and most actively, GLOBUS will be – and, indeed, is – closely involved in outreach work by the School for Cross-Faculty Studies, our parent institution within the University, conducted in concert with Warwick Outreach under the umbrella of the Sutton Scholars programme.
 In the coming months, a cohort of students from secondary schools in the local area and beyond will be working in groups, with – hopefully – new friends, on a project to explore issues surrounding the theme of food sustainability, a key module explored in the second year of the Global Sustainable Development degree programme.
 The project will culminate in an exciting residential visit to the University, in which the groups will be presenting the findings of their research project to a panel: we hope to be able to feature some of the best here on our website.

-A little closer to home in both time and distance, GLOBUS also hopes to provide a platform for Warwick students and staff to engage more collaboratively with work that surrounds our central themes.
+GLOBUS also hopes to provide a platform for Warwick students and staff to engage more collaboratively with work that surrounds our central themes.
 We are exploring the possibility of hosting undergraduate (or even postgraduate!) work on our website, and organising ‘Research and Policy’ events, comprising presentations, debates and discussions of recent research, and its implications for economic, social and environmental policy – in both bottom-up and top-down forms.

 Similarly, we will be looking to engage with other societies here at the University, to explore how we can raise the profile of sustainability in contemporary society in existing disciplines.